 Pro Consistent cross-platform

-Pro The Command Palette
+Pro Offers Command Palette

-Pro Instant file switching
+Pro Permits instant file switching

-Open Goto Anything by pressing Ctrl or Command + P and using fuzzy search you can look for a file in your project.
+Open Goto Anything by pressing Ctrl or Command + P and by using fuzzy search you can look for a file in your project.
 The file will load even without pressing enter, so you can make sure you've found the correct file without committing.

 Pro IDE features without the cruft